Inefficient practices hurt an investment firm, be it internally or when facing the client.

 Poor-quality work reflects poorly on organizations, and operations has a role to play in getting things right.

-If you’re serious about increasing operational performance, which in turn improves the client experience and gives you an edge over your competitors, then you should follow Six Sigma.
+If you're serious about increasing overall organizational performance, then you should follow Six Sigma.

-Six Sigma is a data-driven approach to identify and significantly reduce errors in your products and services, as well as improve on weaknesses within your leadership and management structure that result in errors down the chain.
+Six Sigma is a data-driven approach to identify and significantly reduce errors in your products and services.

-You can get started by assessing your operations.
+You can get started by assessing your operational setup:

-Cash and positions breaks due to duplicate transactions, missing prices, improperly inputted data, etc. are killers to daily reconciliation reporting accuracy, not to mention your performance.
+Cash and positions breaks due to duplicate transactions, missing prices, improperly inputted data, etc. are killers to daily reporting accuracy.